apsislabs/cf7-gated-content/readme.txt

 Gate files behind your Contact Form 7 forms.

 == Description ==
 Contact Form 7 Gated Content is a lead-capture extension for Contact Form 7.
-This plugin adds options to your CF7 forms to gate access to a file so users don\'t see a download button until after the form has been successfully submitted.
+This plugin adds options to your CF7 forms to gate access to a file so users don't see a download button until after the form has been successfully submitted.
 Repeat visitors will be presented with the download button only, so repeat form submissions are not required.

 == Installation ==